jobergner/backent-cli/README.md

 - manages self referencing entitys

 ### TODO
+- currently you can not reference the same element twice in a slice of references due to tree using referenced element ID as map keys
 - what do I want to achieve?
     - (consistency) no dependency on previously emitted entities, which means:
         - -> on (created ref/referencing entity update) assemble referenced entity fully